freyam/dask-gsoc/dask-proposal-freyam.md

 I want to mention that I am a curiosity-driven learner.
 All the programming knowledge I have gained so far results from my endless exploration & self-learning capabilities.
 I do not hesitate to learn new stuff if it piques my interest.

 I must mention that it has been a great learning experience contributing to Dask.
 One of the reasons I have been active in Dask is the immensely constructive community, and I’ll try to keep myself updated with other developments.
 More than anything, I find this project super fun to work with.
 The community was very helpful in getting me started with the development tasks.
-Special shoutout to Madhumitha Paul ([@Madhu94](https://github.com/Madhu94)) for showing me the right way and being a fantastic friend.
+Special shoutout to Madhumitha Paul ([@Madhu94](https://github.com/Madhu94)) for showing me the right way and being a fantastic friend all along my journey.

 This project is inspiring to me because it will give me exposure to Dask's codebase and increase my understanding of the inner workings of Python and, specifically, how great visualization can be so crucial.